 A Project That Began Almost As On Accident

 The Emek Tzurim Sifting Project began almost on accident, and if it were not for a clever young archeology student, these ruins might have been lost forever.
 In 1999, extensive renovations were performed on the Temple Mount to create an underground mosque.
-This led to the removal of thousands of tons of earth from the Mount.
+This led to removing thousands of tons of earth from the Mount.
 Unknown at the time, this earth contained countless archaeological artifacts.

 Do you want to have the chance to discover an ancient amulet, coin, or mosaic stone?
 The Emek Tzurim Sifting Project lets you become an archaeologist for the day to do just that.
-At the Sifting Project, you will receive instruction on what to look for, be divided into groups, and get to sift through the ruins of old Temple Mount.
+At the Sifting Project, you will receive instruction on what to look for, be divided into groups, and get to sift through the ruins of the old Temple Mount.